Better sleep, better mental health

 - Sleep-mood spiral: If poor sleep and low mood reinforce each other, a therapist can help break the cycle.

-A trained therapist can offer cognitive behavioral therapy for insomnia (CBT-I), which is the gold-standard treatment — more effective than sleeping pills for long-term results.
+A trained therapist can offer cognitive behavioural therapy for insomnia (CBT-I), the gold-standard treatment — more effective than sleeping pills for long-term results.